The Vegas Strip War

-The Vegas Strip Wars (also called The Las Vegas Strip Wars) is a 1984 American TV movie directed by George Englund and starred Rock Hudson (his final television film), Sharon Stone, James Earl Jones and Pat Morita.
+The Vegas Strip Wars (also called The Las Vegas Strip Wars) is a 1984 American TV movie directed by George Englund and starring Rock Hudson (his final television film), Sharon Stone, James Earl Jones and Pat Morita.

 Plot

 A charming Las Vegas hotel owner named Neil Chaine gets fired by his superiors from the hotel-casino where he operates.
 Determined to seek revenge on his former employers in a subtle way, Chaine uses his severance pay to purchase a decaying casino next door to his former hotel to turn it into the Strip's top attraction.
 Help for Chaine comes from an assortment of people who include Sarah Shipman a young casino hostess who tries to help him gain a gambling license, as well as Jack Madrid a flamboyant sports promoter who is asked to hold a boxing match at Chaine's hotel, while Madrid may or may not be on Chaine's side... depending on where the money should be.

 Toward the end when Chaine's new hotel looks like it will be closed down because of various debts having rung up during his opening of the place, he decides to settle his debts by playing high-stakes roulette and craps at his former partners hotel to get the money the honest way and not through various and less-than-legal means.